chulhongsung/InstaTran/README.md

 # InstaTran

+This repository contains the pre-release version of the dataset and Python code used in the paper "Interpretable Water Level Forecaster with Spatiotemporal Causal Attention Mechanisms".
+For detailed information about our model and implementation, please refer to the paper.
 > *S. Hong, Y. Choi, and J-J. Jeon*.
 Interpretable Water Level Forecaster with Spatiotemporal Causal Attention Mechanisms, preprint.

 ## Requirements